More than 300 million people in the world suffer from depression, making it one of the world’s most common mental disorders. Does getting high help?

 This is something that has been proved by researchers all across the world, starting with the University of Utrecht.
 (3)

-Their study found that, when depressed individuals consume cannabis, a chemical called tetrahydrocannabinol (THC) activates their endocannabinoid receptors and alters the negative responses to emotions and situations.
+Their study found that, when depressed individuals consume cannabis, tetrahydrocannabinol (THC) activates their endocannabinoid receptors and alters the negative responses to emotions and situations.